kevinfarrugia/code-splitting-demo/readme.md

 ** Edit (2020-11-16): Will need to confirm if this persists in Webpack v5. **

-❌ No, using `export * from "./my-module"` means that any named export in `./my-module` will be included in the chunk and is strongly discouraged.
-If you use default exports and have your linter setup correctly, then this syntax isn't even permitted.
+⚠ Using `export * from "./my-module"` means that any export in `./my-module`, regardless of whether it is used or unused, would need to be evaluated and executed in case one of those exports has side-effects.
+As a result, you need to explicitly inform Webpack that the file has no side-effects using the `sideEffects` **package.json** property.
+Sean Larkin has an excellent explanation on [Stack Overflow](https://stackoverflow.com/a/49203452/2315681).

-The example code includes a component [**Page3**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/page3/index.jsx) which uses named exports and also exports an unused component [**../glider-named-export**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider-named-export/index.jsx).
-The resultant chunk includes the contents of both **../glider-named-export** and **../glider**, even if only one of the components is actually being used.
-There are no linting errors apart from `import/prefer-default-export`, making this issue with tree-shaking difficult to debug & identify.
+The example code includes a component [**Page3**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/page3/page3.jsx) which exports an unused component [**../glider-named-export**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider-named-export/index.jsx).
+Without `sideEffects: false`, the resultant chunk includes the contents of **../glider-named-export**, even if it is never actually being used.

+_Note that the package.json for this demo project has `sideEffects: false` by default, but in a new project it needs to be set explicitly._

 ### Does this work with critical (inlined) CSS?